kaazing/tutorials/todomvc-angular-rest/readme.md

-# Kaazing Javascript & AngularJS TodoMVC Example
+# Kaazing Javascript & AngularJS TodoMVC Example using REST simulation

 > Kaazing is the world's most scalable, secure, and robust WebSocket platform for real-time Web communication